astrolox/ubuntu-16-apache-php-5.6/README.md

 This image provides a common PHP hosting environment.
 The intent is for the PHP application itself to be stored in persistent storage wihch is then mounted in to this image at `/var/www`

+## Updates

+Please consult [the official PHP site](http://php.net/supported-versions.php) to understand if this version of PHP is currently being supported.
+It is recommended that you move to a newer version of PHP once this version passed out of active support.

+***PHP 5.6 stopped receiving active support on 19 Jan 2017.***

 ## Usage

 Please note this image is explictly intended to be run as a non-privildged user.
 Ensure you specify a user id (UID) other than zero when you run it.
 Running as root will not function.